Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Reducing unneeded intensive care stays would save big money.
 Intensive care costs about $10,000 for a typical stay and accounts for 4 percent of national health care expenditures, according to research cited by Chang's team.

-If the hospitals in Maryland and Washington with the highest rates of intensive care use had behaved more like those with lower use, it would save around $137 million, the study estimated.
-That's the savings for fewer than 100 hospitals in two states.
+If the hospitals in Maryland and Washington with the highest rates of intensive care use had behaved more like those with lower use, it would save about $137 million, the study estimated.
+That is the savings for fewer than 100 hospitals in two states.
 There are about 4,000 hospitals nationwide, suggesting that reducing unnecessary intensive care use could save billions of dollars a year.

 Chang hesitated to call the overuse of intensive care "wasted" health care spending.
 He said the medical literature calls it "non-beneficial" care, which is maybe a nicer way of saying the same thing.